techidaily/site-win11-tips/source/_posts/bringing-back-your-game-fixing-lol-connection-failure.md

  Due to League of Legends' online nature, tens of requests are communicated between your device and Riot servers every second.
 Wide-scale communications can cause Windows Defender's firewall or your antivirus to consider this activity harmful and block the connection after a certain number of requests.

  To rule out this possibility, you should whitelist League of Legends from Windows Defender.
-Our guide on[whitelisting apps in Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) can help you do that.
+Our guide on [whitelisting apps in Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) can help you do that.
 If you are using third-party antivirus software, consult its documentation to work out how to whitelist League of Legends.

  You will need to whitelist the EXE file, so here is the path to the executable: